eclipse-volttron/volttron-core/DEVELOPING_ON_MODULAR.md

 ```
 * Create a Pull Request (PR)
   * Please see the [contributing.md](CONTRIBUTING.md) document before contributing to this repository.
-  * Go on your forked Github repository and create a PR.
+  * Go to your forked Github repository in your browser and create a pull request.

 ## Building a Wheel